Trump must have been aware of Russia bounty allegation, Democratic lawmaker says

-Trump said on Sunday he was never briefed about any Russian bounties and Trump administration officials have said there was no consensus on the underlying intelligence among U.S. agencies, something Smith said they underscored to Democratic lawmakers at the closed-door White House briefing on Tuesday.
+Trump said on Sunday he was never briefed about any Russian bounties and Trump administration officials have cautioned that there was no consensus on the underlying intelligence among U.S. agencies, something Smith said they underscored to Democratic lawmakers at the closed-door White House briefing on Tuesday.
+Smith, whose committee oversees U.S. military activities, said the Pentagon had sent lawmakers a note explaining that it did not find the allegations of Russian bounties "credible."

+But Smith stressed that this information was coming primarily from intelligence, not military channels, and said that there was indeed such evidence of bounties - even if it was not conclusive.
+"There was clearly evidence that the Russians were paying the bounties as described," Smith said, adding that the evidence pointed to bounties for the killing of U.S.-led coalition forces.

+The United States has in recent years accused Russia of possibly providing support, including weapons, to elements of the Taliban.
+But U.S. military officials have never publicly accused Moscow of putting bounties on the heads of U.S. or allied soldiers.

 ALSO READ